 As we expected, locality is an important factor in determining the performance of parallel programs and cannot be totally abstracted away for performance prediction or performance-conscious program development.
 But locality in parallel computation is much more difficult to model due to the additional degrees of freedom compared to sequential computation.
 Even for static applications, data alignment (several variables falling in the same cache block as observed in FFT) and temporal interleaving of memory accesses across processors, are two factors that make abstracting locality complex.
 In dynamic applications, this problem is exacerbated owing to factors such as dynamic scheduling and synchronization (implicit synchronization using condition variables and explicit synchronizers such as locks and barriers).
 It is thus difficult to abstract locality properties of parallel systems by a static theoretical or analytical model.
-Hence, in this study we explored the issue of using an abstraction for locality in a dynamic execution-driven simulation environment.
+Hence, in this study we explored the issue of using an abstraction for locality in a dynamic executiondriven simulation environment.
 In particular, we wanted to verify if a simple abstraction of a cache at each processing node that is maintained coherent without modeling the overheads for coherence maintenance would suffice to capture the locality properties of the system.
 Such an abstraction would try to capture the true communication characteristics of the application without modeling any hardware induced artifacts.
-Our results show that such an abstraction does indeed capture the locality of the system, closely modeling the communication in the actual machine.
+Our results show that such an abstraction does indeed capture the locality of the system, closely modeling the communication in the target machine.

-The network messages incurred in our abstraction for locality is representative of the minimum overhead that any cache coherence protocol may hope to achieve.
-We compared the performance of such an abstraction with a machine that incorporates an invalidation based protocol.
+The network messages incurred in our abstraction for locality is representative of the minimum overhead that any invalidationbased cache coherence protocol may hope to achieve on a sequentially consistent memory model.
+We compared the performance of such an abstraction with a machine that incorporates a simple invalidation-based protocol.
 Even for this simple protocol, the results of the two agree closely over the chosen range of applications.
-The performance of a fancier cache coherence protocol that reduces network traffic on the actual machine is expected to agree even closer with the chosen abstraction.
-This result suggests that cache coherence overhead is insignificant at least for the set of applications considered, and hence the associated coherence-related network activity can be abstracted out of the simulation.
+The performance of a fancier cache coherence protocol that reduces network traffic on the target machine is expected to agree even closer with the chosen abstraction.
+This result suggests that cache coherence overhead is insignificant at least for the set of applications considered, and hence the associated coherencerelated network activity can be abstracted out of the simulation.
 The applications that have been considered in this study employ the data parallel paradigm which is representative of a large class of scientific applications.
 In this paradigm, each processor works with a different portion of the data space, leading to lower coherence related traffic compared to applications where there is a more active sharing of the data space.
 It may be noted that Wood et al. [30] also present simulation results showing that the performance of a suite of applications is not very sensitive to different cache coherence protocols.
-However, further study with a wider suite of applications is required to validate this claim.
+Our results also suggest that for understanding the performance of parallel applications, it may be sufficient to use our abstraction for locality.
+However, further study with a wider suite of applications is required to validate these claims.
+Such a study can also help identify application characteristics that lend themselves to our chosen abstraction.